weyway/oldway/content/Crafts & Guides/Relic - Phantom Weapons (DT).md

 Keep in mind that the information below will be subject to updates as we progress through the tiers of weapon.

-For now, this information reflects what is currently out in **7.25** patch.
+For now, this information reflects what is currently out in **7.25** patch and will be continually updated as more parts release.

 ---
 # Quests